Daito Bunka University: History

-Daito Bunka University has a sister school in New Zealand: Avondale College, Auckland.
+Daito Bunka University has a sister school in New Zealand: Avondale University in Auckland.

 Faculties

 The university has eight faculties: the Faculty of Literature, Faculty of Economics, Faculty of Foreign Languages, Faculty of Law, Faculty of International Relations, Faculty of Business Administration, Faculty of Environmental Affairs; most recently the Faculty of Sports and Health Science was founded in 2005.

 Each has its own distinctions.
 The Faculty of International Relations (founded in 1986) is perhaps closest to the original liberal foundation principles of 1923, as all students are required to learn one of nine Asian languages (Chinese, Korean, Urdu, Hindi, Arabic, Persian, Thai, Indonesian, Vietnamese) for at least two of their four years of undergraduate study, in addition to one year of English.
 Most students participate in school festivals celebrating Asian language and culture, such as Asia Week and the Asian Language Speech Contest.
-Most years, over two-thirds of undergraduates participate in the Area Studies Tour (現地研修　げんちけんしゅう) where they visit one of nine Asian countries, studying at a local university for several weeks, improving their language skills and cultural understanding.
+Most years, over two-thirds of undergraduates participate in the Area Studies Tour where they visit one of nine Asian countries, studying at a local university for several weeks, improving their language skills and cultural understanding.

 Exchange programs

-The university coordinates its exchange programs through the International Center (国際交流センター こくさいこうりゅうせんたー), which works with universities around the globe.
+The university coordinates its exchange programs through the International Center, which works with universities around the globe.
 The center holds events each semester for students who have come to Daito Bunka to study in Japan.
 Students come from a range of countries in Asia, Africa, the Americas, Oceania, and Europe, and stay at Daito either as short-term exchange students (for one semester, usually of approximately four months), or as fully enrolled students in the standard four-year programme.

 Those on short-term study usually are enrolled in one of the large number of Daito Bunka's partner institutions.
 Additionally, Daito students may study overseas in a great range of countries for either long-term (one year), short-term (4–6 months), or short-program (3–6 weeks) courses, usually for European or Asian language study.
 Those students on long-term study courses may apply for one of two forms of Daito scholarships to support their time overseas: faculty scholarships (decided by each faculty) or International Center scholarships (selected by the Daito Bunka University International Center).
 Faculty scholarships usually have the greater financial value.

 In 2007, Daito Bunka University opened its first overseas office in Beijing, China, reflecting the increased importance of China for Japan in economic terms and the increased importance of overseas students for Japanese universities for demographic reasons.

 Graduate schools

-Several departments and faculties have graduate schools (大学院　だいがくいん), such as The Faculty of Law, the Faculty of International Relations and the Department of Education in the Faculty of Literature.
+Several departments and faculties have graduate schools, such as The Faculty of Law, the Faculty of International Relations and the Department of Education in the Faculty of Literature.